fireblue95/Check-Installed-Packages/README.md

 Modify the checklist
 ---

-Add the names of the `DPKG` packages you want to check under the `dpkg:` section in the `config.yml` file.
+Add the names of the `Dpkg` packages you want to check under the `dpkg:` section in the `config.yml` file.
 ```yaml
 dpkg:
  - qt5